dxnst/nord-backgrounds/README.md

 - Support for 4K (3840x2160) and FHD (1920x1080) resolutions.

 ### License
-Check each folder for the corresponding license.
+Check the sources.txt file for each directory.
+Wallpapers are licensed under the same license as the source vector file.

 ### Credits
 Arctic Ice Studio for the creation of the [Nord][nordtheme] theme.